 - In printed or handwritten documents

 Where can I find the information?

-A lot of council information is available on our website through our Publication Scheme.
-This is a requirement of the Freedom of Information Act.
+A lot of council information is available on our website through our publication scheme.

 FOI requests must be submitted in writing and include your name and a postal or email address so we can contact you with our response.
 Try to be as specific as you can about the information you want.

 The easiest way to submit an FOI request is to email email@example.com or write to:

 Information Governance Officer, East Hampshire District Council, Penns Place, Petersfield, GU31 4EX.